aragos/tichu-tournament/docs/api.md

     * `round`: Integer.
 The round number during which this hand is to be played.
 Required.
     * `position`: String.
 Position for this team.
 Two character string starting with the table number and ending with either 'N' for North/South or 'E' for East/West.
 Optional.
+    * `opponent`: Integer.
+The number of the opponent pair for this round.
+Required.
+    * `opponent_names`: List of Strings.
+Names of the opponents for this round.
+Optional.
     * `hands`: List of integers.
 Set of hand numbers to be played by this team/opponent combination.
 Optional.
         * `score`: Object.
 If the hand has already been scored contains relevant information